arvinshen/100DaysOfSwiftUI/day29-31_project05/README.md

 ## Acknowledgements
 Hacking With Swift - [100 Days of SwiftUI] by Paul Hudson

-project_# - Word Scramble is coded in correspondence to the following days:
+Project 5 - Word Scramble is coded in correspondence to the following days:
 * [Day 29]
 * [Day 30]
 * [Day 31] - Challenge Day